idan/sartorial/readme.md

 * It's dark.
 * Nice colors!
 (Mostly appropriated from Chris Kempson's [Tomorrow theme](https://github.com/chriskempson/tomorrow-theme)).
 * Sensible typography courtesy of Adobe's Source family.
 Monospaced Source Code for the body content, proportional Source Sans for other bits.
+Textual’s content is just HTML and CSS, so these two **fonts are included with the theme**, no need to download them separately.
 * Timestamps are on the right, but only show up when you hover, to reduce visual clutter

 ## Screenshot?